Neepie Lantern Competition 2021

-The Elphinstone Institute has launched a Neepie Lantern Competition.
+The Elphinstone Institute has launched the 2021 Neepie Lantern Competition.
 Get your knives and spoons (yes spoons!) ready, and get howking.
-When you’ve carved your masterpiece send a pic of your entry to firstname.lastname@example.org including your full name and postal address to reach us by 1 November 2020.
+When you’ve carved your masterpiece send a pic of your entry to firstname.lastname@example.org including your full name and postal address to reach us by 1 November 2021.

 Rules are to have a lit lantern with a lid and string.